-Competitive tendering can help you find the most cost efficient leasing rates for new company cars, and drive down fleet costs.
+Competitive tendering can help you find the most cost efficient leasing rates for new company cars, and reduce fleet costs.

 This practice uses a panel of carefully selected leasing companies, rather than a single supplier, and selects only the most cost-effective rates available for each new car or batch of cars to be added to the fleet, determined by natural competition between suppliers.

-Experience shows that it is possible to cut fleet prices by as much as 8-10% by using a panel of preferred lenders in this way, rather than relying on a single leasing company, and that it can play a key role in fleet cost management.
+Experience shows that it is possible to reduce fleet costs by as much as 8-10% by using a panel of preferred lenders in this way, rather than relying on a single leasing company, and that it can play a key role in fleet cost management.

 Refine your vehicle policy

-Your vehicle policy has a big impact on your fleet costs and considerable savings can be generated by ensuring your policy recognises vehicles with the lowest CO2 emissions and fuel consumption.
+Your vehicle policy has a big impact on your fleet costs and considerable savings can be generated by ensuring your fleet management cost analysis recognises vehicles with the lowest CO2 emissions and fuel consumption.

 Regular reviews should be carried out on the vehicles available, to ensure you are selecting those that perform best in their class.
 Your fleet management provider should be able to help you select vehicles with the best fuel economy and emissions.

-Where senior employees are eligible for ’perk’ vehicles, it still makes sense to encourage them to choose more fuel efficient cars for tax and environmental reasons, and you could also consider offering staff incentives for opting to take lower CO2 models.
+Where senior employees are eligible for ’perk’ vehicles, it still makes sense to encourage them to choose more fuel efficient cars for tax and environmental reasons, reducing your fleet management costs, and you could also consider offering staff incentives for opting to take lower CO2 models.

 By capping CO2 emission levels on the fleet to 120g/km or even lower, and vehicles to 55mpg or better, you could create major fleet cost savings in Benefit-in-Kind tax, National Insurance and fuel costs.
 This will also help future-proof against forthcoming changes in legislation which will make ever more stringent demands on vehicle emissions.